 - Sign and return the Agreement of Understanding, which will be provided by the Program Director after acceptance into the program.

 - Apply online for graduate admission to Western Michigan University, Family and Consumer Sciences MA program of study.
 Students with a grade point average below 3.0 are admitted with probationary status.
 This status means students must earn grades of B or higher in graduate courses to remain in the program.
 Application to the Graduate College should be made after the applicant has been accepted into the Internship Program, not before.

-- Provide results of a complete physical examination and inoculation history that includes a TB test, Tdap test, MMR series, Hepatitis B vaccination series, Varicella, and titers, and proof of health insurance coverage, to the program director before start of program.
-Additional requirements, such as drug screening, a police background check, and basic CPR training may be required by individual placement sites.
+- Provide results of a complete physical examination and inoculation history that includes a TB test, Tdap test, MMR series, Hepatitis B vaccination series, Varicella, and titers, and proof of health insurance coverage and CPR training, to the program director before start of program.
+Additional requirements, such as drug screening and a police background check, may be required by individual placement sites.
 You will be notified of this when placements are made.

 - Pay tuition and fees for the Dietetic Internship program and for graduate coursework (15 credits the first year).
 Tuition invoices are usually sent out (electronically) in late August.